 Tierra del Fuego is one of Patagonia’s crown jewels.
 Visit its newest and largest protected area: Karukinka Natural Park.
 Established in 2004 through a gift from Goldman Sachs, Karukinka is one of the largest donations ever made for conservation.
 Enjoy special permission from the Wildlife Conservation Society to visit this private reserve, which spans 1,160 square miles and harbors endangered culpeo fox, Andean condors, and many other kinds of wildlife.
 Explore Jackson Bay, backed by a skyline of rugged mountains, and look for wildlife including black- browed albatross that nest on one of the nearby small islands.
 Perhaps walk a trail to a lovely waterfall, and look for elephant seals resting on not only the beach but also high in the grass meadows and even in the small river draining the valley inland.
 Look for the Andean condors, massive Magellanic woodpeckers, black-necked swans, Austral parakeets, albatrosses, grebes, petrels, fulmars, shearwaters and many other birds that inhabit this otherworldly realm.

 Sail the Beagle Channel, named after HMS Beagle.
 The ship, commanded by Captain FitzRoy, surveyed the region between 1826 and 1830 and returned in 1833 with Charles Darwin on board.
 On seeing the area, Darwin wrote: “It is scarcely possible to imagine anything more beautiful than the beryl-like blue of these glaciers, and especially as contrasted with the dead white of the upper expanse of snow.”
-Explore more stunning wilderness as you see the fjords and glaciers of the region by Zodiac, kayak and on foot.
-A vast area of soaring, snowcapped mountains, gigantic glaciers, thousands of verdant islands, serene lakes, and waterfalls—the archipelago is scarcely touched by man.
+Dxplore more stunning wilderness as you see the fjords and glaciers of the region by Zodiac, kayak and on foot.
+A vast area of soaring, snow-capped mountains, gigantic glaciers, thousands of verdant islands, serene lakes, and waterfalls—the archipelago is scarcely touched by man.
 Take Zodiacs out to explore these protected waters and rugged shores, the blue and white of ice contrasting with greens of the forest highlighted by splashes of flowering plants.
-Continue to keep your eye out for the Andean condors, albatrosses, grebes, petrels, fulmars, shearwaters and many other birds that inhabit this area.

 Visit Cape Horn, near the southernmost tip of the South American continent, named in 1616 for the Dutch town of Hoorn.
-These waters are famously difficult to navigate—before the opening of the Panama Canal ships had to round the cape to sail between the Pacific and Atlantic.
-Of course, now modern equipment and decades of experience help to explore safely.
-Weather permitting, take Zodiacs ashore and walk to the top of a hill for panoramic views and to see the memorial placed there in 1992, showing an albatross in silhouette.
+These waters are famously difficult to navigate, and over the centuries have been the graveyard of many ships—which before the opening of the Panama Canal had to round the cape to sail between the Pacific and Atlantic.
+During the Age of Sail, sailing ships often had to struggle with the winds and currents for days or even weeks.
+Of course, the ship will use modern equipment and decades of experience to explore safely.
+Weather permitting, take the Zodiacs ashore and walk to the top of a hill for panoramic views and to see the memorial placed there in 1992, showing an albatross in silhouette.
+There’s also a lighthouse and small museum, and moving plaques commemorate those who explored Cape Horn and those sailors who lost their lives in these waters.

-With special permission to visit extraordinary Staten Island, you will be among the few people ever to set foot here.
-It’s a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and those who oversee the tiny naval observatory.
-The island was named by Dutch explorers in 1615.
-Its mountainous, forested landscapes and rugged fjords are beautiful, and you’ll find a great deal of interest here.
-The exact schedule will remain flexible to take best advantage of conditions.
-See southern rockhopper and Magellanic penguins, many other water birds, and fur seals and sea lions.
-Look for otters on landings ashore; and see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
+Look for southern rockhopper and Magellanic penguins, many other water birds, and fur seals and sea lions.
+With luck you may find marine otters on your landings ashore.
+See the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
+Although Verne never came anywhere near Staten Island, the vivid depictions in his adventure story have inspired generations of readers.
 There will be chances to walk in the southern beech forests.
 And weather permitting, take a Zodiac cruise at remarkable Observatory Island, one of the largest and most diverse bird nesting areas in the entire region, with large numbers of southern sea lions and South American fur seals.
 These days are bound to stand out as a unique chance to explore a very remote place.

 Disembark in Ushuaia, the southernmost city in the world.
 Take a charter flight to Buenos Aires and connect to your overnight flight home.